Cole-Codemann/SIMD-GPU-Core/README.md

 Some nuances for this design include the choice to not add the mask stack when an unconditional branch has all lanes taking the branch, typically done by allowing a branch of the n, z, or p flags are set: nzp = '111'.
 This allows for programmers to jump around their instruction count freely using unconditional branching (essentially, a jump instruction) without fear of overflowing the mask stack.
 Additionally, a programmer is able to apply a mask without jumping to a new PC at all, by setting the lower 8 bits of the BRnzp instruction to all 0's, the processor never adds to it's PC and steps forward normally, with the new mask applied.

-## Memory Controllers
+## Memory Controller

-The next hurdle to overcome, beyond the scope of a single SIMT, was to have our hardware determine how to allocate shared resources between each warp.
-Starting with the memory controller, this is a major bottleneck for any processor design, even with all data being preloaded into allocated BRAM by the host to enable fast read/write times.
+All four warps in a core share a single memory controller that arbitrates access to DMEM.
+When a warp issues a load or store, it holds the request signal high until the controller acknowledges it and enqueues the operation into a FIFO.
+The warp's pipeline stalls until the controller signals completion.
+For loads, this also delivers the read data back into the pipeline.

-To start with the warps side, when a memory request is made from a warp, it signals out to the memory controller whether it needs a load or store performed, and whether that request is concurrent or not (more into this shortly).
-The warp will hold this signal high until the memory controller pulses an acknoledgement, at which time the warp knows it's request has been read.
-The warp will then hold the data in the EXE until the memory controller sends another signal, signifying it's finished the request.
-In the case of a read request, this signal acts as a 'valid' pulse which the warp will recognize and store the data from the memory controller into it's EXE2 register, continuing the pipeline.
+The controller supports two access modes:

-I implemented two modes of read/write instructions for the warps to use depending on use case when interfacing with the memory controller: concurrent and non-concurrent.
-Given 16 lanes per warp, meaning 16 unique word read/writes across any range of memory space, the non-concurrent instruction performs close to how one might expect; The memory controller goes to the targeted memory address for each unmasked lane and performs the operation needed there, whether that's writing data from another register in that lane, or reading the value in memory which is stores locally until finished and ready to present back to the warp.
-This, however, involves up to 16 unique memory accesses.
-This revealed to be a major bottleneck in almost every benchmark operation tested.
+Sequential (LDR/STR): The controller iterates through each unmasked lane one at a time, issuing a separate BRAM access per lane.
+In the worst case this is 16 serial memory operations for a single instruction, and it was the dominant bottleneck in early benchmarking.

-After observing this benchmark, I created two more instructions for concurrent read and write operations.
-The thought process here is that host will present words concurrently in the memory space for many of the operations faced, from matrix multiplication, to most types of vector math.
-I therefore widened the BRAM port to 8 words and created the concurrent instructions to follow the condition that each lane must be filled with the address in lane 0 plus targeted lane id.
-In practice this looks similar to copying over a 16 word wide vector starting an the memory address in lane 0.
-This allows for memory operations to be performed in 2 operations instead of 16, significantly opening the bottleneck of operation, especially for initial reads which are typically well-ordered by the host.
+Concurrent (LDC/STRC): All 16 lanes are serviced in exactly 2 BRAM cycles by exploiting the 128-bit (8-word) port width; One cycle for lanes 0–7, one for lanes 8–15.
+The constraint is that lane 0's address must be aligned to a 16-word boundary, with lane N accessing base+N. This maps naturally to vector loads and column/row accesses in matrix operations.
+Measured bandwidth improved roughly 4× over sequential access for well-ordered patterns (709 MB/s concurrent vs. 172 MB/s sequential).

 ## ALU Controller
 The ALU controller is responsible for ensuring fair and clear usage of the ALU lanes, a single block of hardware in our case.
 The controller maintains fine-course warp scheduling with round-robin arbitration.
 This hands off access between the warps by clock cycle depending on when they need to perform a computation, and doesn't allow for a single warp to run consecutively when another is waiting for access.